 Do you have resume guides for specific applications.
 For example a resume guide for teachers, it, architects, students, nursing, freshers, internships, designers, engineering, tour guide or no experience?

-*No. However, we do have an amazing resume samples directory with resume samples for every occupation or situation.
+*No. However, we do have an amazing resume samples directory with resume examples for every occupation and career path.
 Check it out here

 Step by step, section by section, you've built your resume.
 Congratulations!
 Now it's time to get that dream job.
 We've got just the guide for you.